aaqibb13/MyLeetCodeSubmissions/README.md

 # MyLeetCodeSubmissions
 This repository contains my Leetcode submissions.
-The Submissions will further be categorized based on their difficulty level:
+The Submissions are further categorized based on their difficulty level:
 - **[Easy](Easy)**,
 - **[Medium](Medium)**
 - **[Hard](Hard)**